How often you should clean your dishwasher — and how to do it

 Over time grease, soap scum and food debris build up in dishwashers.
 Not only does this provide a breeding ground for germs, it also reduces the efficiency of the appliance.

-Vinegar + vacuum = cleaning magic for household appliancesPlay Video - 4:29

-According to house-maintenance expert Bob Vila, you should clean your dishwasher once a month.
+According to house-maintenance expert Bob Vila, you should clean your dishwasher filter and drain once a month.
 Fortunately, his three-step process is easy to do and doesn’t require any special tools.
+Here's how to clean a dishwasher.

+Want more great tips delivered straight to your inbox?
+Sign up for TODAY's Everyday Solutions newsletter!

 Step 1: Clear the drain